2021–22 Harvard Crimson men's ice hockey season: ECAC tournament

-The Crimson received a bye into the quarterfinal round but the time off didn't appear to help.
+The Crimson received a bye into the quarterfinal round but the time off did not appear to help.
 Harvard found itself down 0–3 to Rensselaer and was unable to score at even strength.
 Desperate to give his team an advantage, Ted Donato was forced to pull Mitchell Gibson with about 5 minutes to play but the ploy worked.
 Harvard scored three times with an extra attacker, the last with just 15 seconds remaining in regulation, and tied the game.
 With all of the momentum now in the Crimson's favor, the team took charge in overtime and Jack Donato won the game after just a couple of minutes.
 The team found its position reversed in the second game when, after taking an early 2–0 lead, Harvard surrendered three consecutive goals and had to fight to tie the game for a second straight match.
 While they were able to do so, Rensselaer fought hard in the overtime and managed to secure the winning marker just after the start of the fifth period.
 In the rubber match, the defense finally put together a complete game and held the Engineers off of the scoresheet for more than 56 minutes.
 RPI managed to score their only goal of the game late in the third but it was not enough to overcome Harvard's lead and the Crimson escaped with a series victory.

 Harvard faced Clarkson in the semifinal and came out swinging.
 The Crimson twice took a lead in the game but the Golden Knights quickly replied both times.
 By the start of the third period it appeared that Harvard was going to be sunk by taking bad penalties, but their top line surged in the final frame.
-Nick Abruzzese, Matthew Coronato and Sean Farrell, who had already combined for 5 points, spearheaded the Crimson comeback and scored three goals in the third.
+Nick Abruzzese, Matthew Coronato and Sean Farrell, who had already combined for five points, spearheaded the Crimson comeback and scored three goals in the third.
 While the team took two more penalties, their defense held and stopped Clarkson from replying, sending the Crimson to the conference title game.

 With their hopes of a postseason bid nearly achieved, Harvard had to get past the stingiest defense in the country.
 The team's offense was severely limited in scoring opportunities, recording just 12 shots in regulation to Quinnipiac's 42, but the Crimson were able to get two past Yaniv Perets and push the game into overtime.
 The opportunities were much more even in the extra session and, about mid-way through the period, Harvard's top line was again the hero when Coronato fired the winning goal from the top of the left circle.